hoffa/pyogi/README.md

 ### Stem

 Assuming `d` is the [note value](https://en.wikipedia.org/wiki/Note_value) (where 1 is a whole note), the stem length is `(log2(1 / d) + 1) * c`.
 If `d` is 1, the stem length is 0.

+The longer the note, the shorter the stem.